Horizon Scanner

 The Terrorism (Protection of Premises) Bill 2024 – GOV.UK (www.gov.uk) was introduced to Parliament on 12 September 2024 and is expected to be passed into law later in 2025.
 It will impose a legal duty on parties responsible for premises and events to implement measures to reduce the risk of harm during terrorist attacks.
 It will categorise venues into “standard” and “enhanced” premises based on their capacity.
 The person in control of the premises in connection with its use will be responsible for compliance.
 The Security Industry Authority will monitor compliance.
 Non-compliance could be a criminal offence in some instances and will carry the risk of regulatory inspections and substantial fines, from £10,000 to £18 million, or 5% of global revenue for enhanced premises or events.

 The Bill is known as Martyn’s Law in tribute to Martyn Hett, who was killed in the 2017 Manchester Arena attack.
-This Bill could be relevant to developers who own or develop premises which falls within the criteria in the Bill.
+This Bill could be relevant to developers who own or develop premises which fall within the criteria in the Bill.

 The Supreme Court have ruled on the correct construction of paragraph 5(4)(c) of Schedule 6 to the Land Registration Act 2002 (“the 2002 Act”), concerning the timing of adverse possession claims.